Our Role & Responsibility to the Public

 Individuals who engage in unauthorized practice and/or unauthorized use of a reserved title may be subject to legal action.

-Because this type of report concerns individuals who are not registrants of the College, CHCPBC is generally able to accept anonymous reports of unauthorized practice and/or reserved title use.
+Because this type of report concerns individuals who are not registrants of the College, CHCPBC can accept anonymous reports of unauthorized practice and/or reserved title use.

 Public Notices